nicholasmr/specfab/README.md

 A spectral orientation fabric model for polycrystalline materials that:
 - Can model fabric processes such as lattice (c-axis) rotation, discontinuous dynamic recrystallization, and rotation recrystallization.
-- Can calculate fabric-induced directional viscosities (enhancement factors) using Sachs/Taylor homogenization schemes.
+- Can calculate fabric-induced directional viscosities (enhancement factors) using Sachs/Taylor homogenizations.
 - Can calculate elastic P- and S-wave velocities using Voigt/Reuss homogenization schemes.
 - Contains analytical expressions for both forward and inverse orthotropic and tranversely isotropic rheologies.